Overview

 Counts and transcript length files

-The nf-core RNAseq workflow (described above) creates a raw counts and transcript length matrix file that can be used directly in the nf-core Differential Abundance workflow.
+workflow (described above) creates raw counts and transcript length matrix files that can be used directly in the nf-core Differential Abundance workflow.
 Provide the paths to those files in the submission script in step 3 (below):

 See this documentation for more information on RNAseq gene counts for nf-core/differentialabundance.